michaelvl/helm2yaml/README.md

 If the application deployment contains secrets which should not be included in the rendered YAML, these secrets could be injected at the YAML deployment stage using e.g. `envsubst`.
-Note however, that `envsubst` replace all environment variable occurences and e.g. shell scripts being passed into configmaps could have environment variables wrongly replaced (potentially with empty strings).
+Note however, that `envsubst` replace all environment variable occurrences and e.g. shell scripts being passed into configmaps could have environment variables wrongly replaced (potentially with empty strings).
 The Grafana test that is part of the Grafana Helm chart is an example of such a situation.
 If `envsubst` us used, the specific variables that should